 Many ride descriptions will include suggestions of other equipment to bring, such as a white, non-blinking headlight and red taillight for rides after dark, fenders for your wheels on rides in the rain, or a bike lock for rides with lunch stops.

 You should also bring a spare tube and the tools necessary to fix a flat tire (tire levers and a hand pump or compressed CO2).

 Can I ride my ebike on a Free Group Ride?

-Riders with electric assist bikes are welcome on all FGR at Moderate Pace and slower, subject to the following conditions:
+Riders with electric assist bikes are welcome on all FGR at Brisk Pace (16-18 mph on flats) and slower, subject to the following conditions:

 - The rider agrees to follow all the customary rider courtesy and safety requirements expected of riders using standard non-assisted bikes.

 - The use of an electric assist bike on streets, trails, paths and sidewalks according to specific local rules and regulations is the responsibility of the rider of the electric assist bike and not Cascade Bicycle Club or the Ride Leader.
 The Ride Leader will discuss this requirement with the rider before the start of the ride.
 If the ride route uses streets, trails, paths and/or sidewalks where local authorities prohibit the use of electric assist bikes, it is the responsibility of the rider to comply with this requirement and leave the ride or depart from that portion of the ride route.
 The Ride Leader will have no obligation to the departing electric assist bike rider.

 - If the use of an e-assist bike is inappropriate on a specific ride due to terrain, required turning radius, bike carry requirements, bike parking limitations, or any other issue, the Ride Leader will make that decision and inform the rider that the ride is inappropriate for the rider’s equipment.